jonathanhogg/flitter/docs/windows.md

 distortion of each ghost has been individually designed.

 `attenuation=` *ATTENUATION*
-How much to attenuate the ghosts from the brightness of the source.
+How much to attenuate the flares from the brightness of the source.
 This is expressed as a power-of-2, so `1` means half the (linear) luminosity and `2` means one-quarter the luminosity.
 Default is `2`.